 - Conduct virtual Patrol Leaders Council meetings via teleconference or web video conferencing.
 Ensure to maintain two-deep leadership throughout the virtual meeting.

 - Encourage Patrol Leaders to communicate digitally with their patrol members.

 Merit Badges that can be completed at home include:

 Family Life, Personal Management, Personal Fitness, Reading, American Heritage, Pets, Emergency Preparedness, Public Health, Medicine, Radio, Citizenship in Community, Citizenship in Nation, Citizenship in the World

 Check out our continuing Virtual Merit Badge Program.
-We have some great opportunties for our Scouts. click the button below for more information and to sign up.
+We have some great opportunities for Scouts.
+Registration opens on 9/17!